You know we are full of expert Disney tips, but even we make some odd choices when it comes to our Disney trips sometimes.

 A Halloween Party…in August?

 Okay, hear us out.
-We know Halloween isn’t until October, but mid-August is actually when Mickey’s Not-So-Scary Halloween Party in Magic Kingdom starts.
+We know Halloween isn’t until October, but mid-August is actually when the Halloween parties like Disney After Hours Boo Bash in Magic Kingdom starts.
 This is a hard ticketed event meaning it’s an extra ticket (and extra cost) from regular park admission.

-The Magic Kingdom closes early on party nights, giving Halloween Party guests lower crowds, access to exclusive merchandise and treats, trick or treating (with free [included with admission] candy!!), and special entertainment.
+The Magic Kingdom closes early on party nights, giving Halloween Party guests lower crowds, access to character interactions and food, trick or treating (with free [included with admission] candy!!), and special entertainment.

-If you aren’t visiting Disney World while Mickey’s Not-So-Scary Halloween Party is going on, you can go to Mickey’s Very Merry Christmas Party through November and December!
-Tickets and dates for this year’s Christmas Parties haven’t been released just yet, but the same principle applies — the earlier the date, the cheaper the ticket!
-So grab your pumpkin spice latte in August and pretend it’s Halloween, bb!
+If you aren’t visiting Disney World while the Halloween after-hours events are going on, you can go to Disney Very Merriest After Hours through November and December!
+Until then, grab your pumpkin spice latte in August and pretend it’s Halloween, bb!

 Our Own Straws